karevn/perfecto/README.md

 # Perfecto

-A tiny declarative validation framework.
+A tiny dead-simple declarative validation framework.
 Some people may call it a "specification framework".
 It helps you to build your validators by composing simple error checkers aka predicates to build a final function, that's going to receive your state or form data and return a promise resolving to the array of the errors found.